craigbrinkerhoff/BIGER/README.md

 # BIKER
-"Bayesian Inference/Inversion of the K600 Evasion Rate"
+"Bayesian Inference of the K600 Evasion Rate"

-BIKER enables estimation of the normalized riverine gas exchange velocity from measurements of river surface width and height/slope.
+BIKER enables inference of the normalized riverine gas exchange velocity from measurements of river surface width and height/slope.
 It does so using Bayesian inference and a Hamiltonian Monte Carlo sampler to generate a posterior distribution for a gas exchange model.
-BIKER was developed in the context of the NASA/CNES/UKSA/CSA SWOT mission (https://swot.jpl.nasa.gov/mission/overview/).
-The academic manuscript associated with this model development and validation is in preparation.
+BIKER was developed in the context of the upcoming NASA/CNES/UKSA/CSA SWOT mission (https://swot.jpl.nasa.gov/mission/overview/).
+The academic manuscript associated with its development and validation is in preparation.
 The code for developing and validating BIKER (as well as writing the manuscript in RMarkdown) is available at https://github.com/craigbrinkerhoff/RSK600.

 ## Installation
+#### Dependencies
+- R > 3.4.0
+- methods
+- Rcpp
+- rstan
+- rstantools
+- dplyr
+- reshape2
+- rlang
+- settings

+#### To install
 ```
+# First get devtools package
+if (!require("devtools")) {
+  install.packages("devtools")
+  library("devtools")
+}

+#install BIKER
-Sys.setenv(TAR = "/bin/tar") #if using a Linux machine...
+Sys.setenv(TAR = "/bin/tar") #if using a Linux machine (apparently)...
 devtools::install_github("craigbrinkerhoff/BIKER", ref='main', force=TRUE)
 ```

 ## Getting started
 See 'BIKER-manual.pdf' for all package information.
 Below are some notes to get you started on actually using the package.

 To run BIKER, the following workflow is ideal.
-Note that BIKER follows a standard hydrology setup for the discretization of the river observations along a mass-conserved river reach.
+Note that BIKER follows a standard hydrology setup for the discretization of the river observations along a river reach.
 This means that matrix rows represent spatial steps along the reach while matrix columns represent timesteps for these observations.

 #### Inputs
 BIKER requires 3 inputs: <br>